 ICSS has been recognized as a Gold Star Council by the National Council for Social Studies based on the following criteria:

-ICSS Executive Board members Dwight Herold and Catherine Mein accept the Iowa Council for the Social Studies reward as an NCSS Gold Star Council.
+ICSS Executive Board members Catherine Mein and Todd Hospodarsky accept the Iowa Council for the Social Studies reward as an NCSS Gold Star Council.